Homemade marshmallows are so good and so easy to make, and these Salted Caramel Swirl Marshmallows are even better with a sweet and salty twist!

-Place caramel in a medium bowl.
+Place the caramel in a medium bowl.
 Set aside.

-Combine sugar, 1/4 cup corn syrup, 1/4 cup water, and salt in a medium saucepan.
+Combine the sugar, 1/4 cup corn syrup, 1/4 cup water, and salt in a medium saucepan.
 Bring to a boil over high heat.
-Continue boiling, stirring occasionally, until the mixture reaches a temperature of 240°.
+Continue boiling, stirring occasionally, until the mixture reaches a temperature of 240°F.